Equitable distribution involves a fair division of property and debt between divorcing couples.

 How Does Virginia Value Property?

-In order to fairly divide marital property to create an equitable distribution in Virginia, all property and debt must be accurately valued.
+In order to fairly divide marital property to create an equitable distribution, all property and debt must be accurately valued.

 While valuing all of you and your spouse’s property can be expensive and